Lengwe National Park

 The climate of Lengwe is hot and dry, and the only source of consistent water is from the rain.
 Many man-made water holes have been constructed to attract and maintain the animal population.
 Jambo Africa Ltd operates Nyala Lodge for visitors.

-Animals that inhabit this park are the giraffe, spotted hyena, leopard, warthog, kudu, impala, Samango monkey, reedbuck, Cape buffalo and suni.
-Interesting birds, particularly shrikes, rollers, bee-eaters and the Yellow-spotted nicator.
+Animals that inhabit this park include giraffe, spotted hyena, leopard, warthog, kudu, impala, Samango monkey, reedbuck, Cape buffalo and suni; and many interesting birds, particularly shrikes, rollers, bee-eaters and the Yellow-spotted nicator.